-In addition to the risks described above, the following factors could materially and adversely impact EPCOR's business, prospects, financial condition, results of operations or cash flows: fluctuations in interest rates; product supply and demand; general economic and business conditions beyond those specific to Alberta as outlined above; risks associated with existing and potential future lawsuits and other regulations; assessments and audits (including income tax) against EPCOR and its subsidiaries; deficient risk management program and the inability to adequately identify and mitigate risks; and such other risks and uncertainties described from time to time in EPCOR's reports and filings with the Canadian Securities authorities.
+In addition to the risks described above, the following factors could materially and adversely impact EPCOR's business, prospects, financial condition, results of operations or cash flows: fluctuations in interest rates; product supply and demand; general economic and business conditions beyond those specific to Alberta as outlined above; risks associated with existing and potential future lawsuits and other regulations; audits and assessments (including income tax) against EPCOR and its subsidiaries; failed execution of the Company's long-term strategy; fraud; billing errors; public disclosure of erroneous information; deficient risk management program and the inability to adequately identify and mitigate risks; and such other risks and uncertainties described from time to time in EPCOR's reports and filings with the Canadian Securities authorities.

-The following table outlines our estimated sensitivity to specific risk factors as at December 31, 2020.
+The following table outlines our estimated sensitivity to specific risk factors as at December 31, 2021.
 Each sensitivity factor provides a range of outcomes assuming all other factors are held constant and current risk management strategies are in place.
 Under normal circumstances, such sensitivity factors will not be held constant but rather, will change at the same time as other factors are changing.
 In addition, the degree of sensitivity to each factor will change as the Company's mix of assets and operations subject to these factors changes.

-(\$ millions, except as otherwise noted) Change Annual cash flow Annual net income Related specifically to EPCOR's Alberta operations Increase in RRO customers +2.0% +1 +1 Decrease in RRO customers -2.0% -1 -1 Increase in Water Services segment water volumes +5.0% +16 +16 Decrease in Water Services segment water volumes -5.0% -16 -16 Related to EPCOR's operations outside of Alberta Increase in U.S. Operations segment water volumes +5.0% +4 +4 Decrease in U.S. Operations segment water volumes -5.0% -4 -4
+(\$ millions, except as otherwise noted) Change Annual cash flow Annual net income Related specifically to EPCOR's Alberta operations Increase in RRO customers +2.0% +1 +1 Decrease in RRO customers -2.0% -1 -1 Increase in Water Services segment water volumes +5.0% +17 +17 Decrease in Water Services segment water volumes -5.0% -17 -17 Related to EPCOR's operations outside of Alberta Increase in U.S. Operations segment water volumes +5.0% +4 +4 Decrease in U.S. Operations segment water volumes -5.0% -4 -4